awandahl/doi_policy/README.md

 - **Transparency**: Researchers should clearly indicate in the output itself if it is a revised version, including any changes made.
 - **Citation**: When citing previous versions, researchers should use the DOI of the specific version being referenced.

-By managing modifications effectively, our institution ensures that research outputs remain accurate, reliable, and easily accessible over time.

 ## Exceptions

 While this policy aims to provide a comprehensive framework for assigning DOIs to research outputs, there are certain exceptions and considerations that must be addressed.